-If there’s any one lesson I’ve learned from owning more than a dozen companies, it’s this: leaders anticipate change while the losers are left reacting to it.
+If there’s one lesson I’ve learned from owning more than a dozen companies, it’s this: leaders anticipate change while the losers are left reacting to it.

-The ONLY constant is change.
-And the funny thing about you and I being alive right now is that technology is like a personal trainer pressing the UP arrow on our treadmill, speeding up the business process and causing change to happen faster than ever.
+And if we’ve learned anything from the past couple of years, change is the ONLY constant in life and business.
+Technology is like a personal trainer pressing the UP arrow on our treadmill, speeding up the business process and causing change to happen faster than ever.
 We’ve got to keep up, or we’ll fall off, and that’s where business triggers come in.The importance of business triggers

-The hard fact is that 96% of all business are gone within any ten year period; a little less than 4% actually survive.
-And that doesn’t mean they’re profitable, it just means they’re still standing.
-The 10-year benchmark is just the beginning of a successful business in the making.
-So how do we anticipate change on the horizon?
-By understanding that there are triggers of business crises.
+The hard fact is that 96% of all businesses fail within any ten-year period, with a little less than 4% surviving.
+And that doesn’t mean they’re profitable; it just means they’re still standing.
+The 10-year benchmark is just the beginning of a successful business.
+We anticipate change on the horizon by understanding that there are triggers of business crises.

 Business trigger #1: a change in your competition

 The first business trigger that guarantees painful loss is a change in competition.
 The examples of this happening are endless.